 (1) MarkWest owns the gas processing plants referred to as Sherwood 1 through 6 and Seneca 1 through 4 and the Joint Venture owns the gas processing plants referred to as Sherwood 7 through 13 and Smithburg 1.
-The Joint Venture also owns a 33 1/3% interest in two fractionation facilities located at MarkWest's Hopedale complex, with MarkWest owning the remaining interest.
+The Joint Venture also owns a 33 1/3% interest in two fractionation facilities located at MarkWest's Hopedale complex.